bem/bem-sdk/README.md

 ### isBlock(obj)

-Checks whether BEM-naming `obj` is a block.
+Checks whether naming object is a block.

 Example: